-In New York, any school identified for Comprehensive Support and Improvement (CSI) or Targeted Support and Improvement (TSI) will work with stakeholders and use the School Comprehensive Education Plan (SCEP) document to identify its goals for the upcoming school year and plan its activities to achieve those goals.
-The SCEPs must be submitted to the district for approval.
-In addition, CSI schools will submit their district-approved SCEPs to NYSED for approval as well.
+Any school identified for Comprehensive Support and Improvement (CSI) or Targeted Support and Improvement (TSI) will work with stakeholders to develop a School Comprehensive Education Plan (SCEP) for the upcoming school year.

 Below you will find additional information concerning the improvement planning process.

 An essential component of improvement planning is creating an inclusive space that allows members of the school and district community to openly share their perspectives and work together to determine ways to promote their shared values.
 It is with this understanding that the New York State Education Department has developed the SCEP Requirements for Meaningful Stakeholder Participation to promote perspective sharing and collaboration through the improvement planning process.

 All Target District DCIPs and CSI and TSI SCEPs must be developed with stakeholder participation.
 NYSED will not approve any SCEP from a school identified as Comprehensive Support and Improvement (CSI) until the plan demonstrates evidence that stakeholders have meaningfully participated in the development of the SCEP.

 Any planning process should begin by listening to the stakeholders that matter most – the students.
 In recognition of this, NYSED has established Student Interviews as a foundational component to be completed prior to writing an improvement plan.
 The guidance document, Interviewing Students in Advance of Developing Your SCEP outlines the variety of ways schools may select to conduct interviews before writing their plan.